Bats in the Caribbean | Explore Research

 June 28, 2010

-The National Science Foundation produces an online Magazine called Science Nation that wrote about our research.
-Associated with the article is a video that they produced, which is embedded below.
+The National Science Foundation produces an online Magazine called Science Nation that wrote an article and produced a video about our research.